greglook/merkle-db/DESIGN.md

 the beginning of the data and referencing them by number in the actual record bodies would probably save a lot of space.
 This may not be a huge win compared to simply applying compression to the entire tablet block, however.

+### Patch Tablets

+In addition to the main data tree, tables may contain a _patch tablet_ linked directly from the root node.
+This tablet holds complete records and tombstones sorted by pk which override the main data tree.
+This is similar to Clojure's `PersistentVector` 'tails' and allows for amortizing table updates across many operations.
+Later, the contents of the patch tablet can be flushed together to update the main data tree.

+Insertions and updates write new full record values to the patch tablet.
+This requires a read from the main data tree to fill in values, but saves tremendously on storage space.
+Deletions add a tombstone marker to the patch tablet so that later reads can elide the record.

+To perform a batch read, first the patch tablet is consulted.
+If it contains a tombstone, the record was deleted.
+If it contains data, that is taken as the full record content.
+If any records were not found, they are read from the main data tree as normal.

+To perform a range scan, both the data tree and the patch tablet are read with the same range criteria.
+In the resulting sequence, any records appearing in the patch tablet replace the values from the data tree.
+Tombstones will remove a record from the result if it would have been present; patch data will replace (not merge with) the data in the tree, or insert the record if it wasn't already present.

 ## Client API